jmelvan/bite/readme.md

 ### How to use app

 Firstly, you have to login to client dashboard to create new token.
 After login navigate to **Tokens** section using menu on the left side.
-There are already supposed to be 2 created token so you can use any of them.
+There are already supposed to be 2 created tokens so you can use any of them.

 Tokens are used to order food from [main page](http://on-time.cc:3000).
-Enter token on main page at right side of navbar.
+Enter token on the main page at right side of navbar.
+After you successfully enter token, you should be able to make orders (check order buttons at the bottom of listed menus).

-After you successfully enter token, you should be able to make orders (check order buttons at the bottom of menus).
+After successfully ordering, you would get server response as alert to know exact status of your token.
+Created order would show up inside **Catering dashboard**.
+There you can manage order status (pending, confirmed, ready).
+Once the order is delivered, deliverer would check the order inside his app and order status would change to **delivered**

 ### Database structure and variables
 ```